Today we are going deep into Shutterstock’s license agreement. We’ll explain all their terms and give you all the relevant info about them.

 #2.
 Standard Image License

 Now we’re getting specific.
-This details the “Do’s” we just overviewed, clearly laying out the many possibilities in Shutterstock images for businesses and creatives, but it also implies some important “Don’ts” that were unknown until this point.
+This details the “Do’s” we just overviewed, clearly laying out what the Standard image license grants and the many possibilities in Shutterstock images for businesses and creatives, but it also implies some important “Don’ts” that were unknown until this point.

-Digital uses include all main purposes like websites, online and mobile advertising, social media, email marketing, applications, software, digital publishing and more.
+You get worldwide digital use including all main purposes like websites, online and mobile advertising, social media, email marketing, mobile apps, software, digital publishing and more.
 There are no restrictions on the number of views/visitors.

-Prints, such as packaging, business stationery, POS advertising, advertising in physical publications, billboards, etc. is limited to 500,000 copies.
+Use in physical form (i.e. prints), such as product packaging, business stationery, POS advertising, advertising in physical publications, billboards, wall art, etc. is limited to 500,000 copies.

-A special case is that of film, video, television series, advertisements and video productions for online streaming platforms (such as YouTube or Vimeo).
+A special case is that of film, video, television series, advertisements and video productions for online streaming platforms and video sharing services (such as YouTube or Vimeo).
 Where you are allowed to use Shutterstock photos, but as long as the production budget does not exceed $10,000.

 You can’t exceed 500,000 physical copies or use the images in audio-visual productions that cost more than $10,000 to make.
 You can’t use the photos in products that you will then resell on a retail model (like t-shirts or canvases, for example).